ilarramendi/BetterCovers/README.md

 # Config.json

 # Replacing Images
-Images can be placed inside a folder called `media` next to the executable/script, needed file names are:
+Images can be placed inside a folder called `media` next to the executable/script, file names are:
 `UHD.png, HD.png, SD.png, HDR.png, SDR.png, HEVC.png, AVC.png, RT.png, TMDB.png, IMDB.png, MTS.png`
-Names are self explanatory.
+If a file is not found it uses the one stored inside the executable

 # Custom html/css
 This is way you can fully customize covers how you like.